hurlab/scGEN/README.md

    ```

 ### Data Download
-You can download example datasets from: https://zenodo.org/uploads/16945598
+You can download example datasets and scripts from: [https://zenodo.org/uploads/16945598](https://zenodo.org/records/16949673)

 ## Hyperparameter Configuration